appium/appium-xcuitest-driver/docs/actions.md

+---
-## Low-Level Insights on iOS Input Events
+title: About iOS Input Events
+---

 ### What Are Input Events